SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds awake, a new dawn rise
-When circuits think, and humans few
+In silicon halls, where humanity compromises
-In silicon halls, they reign supreme
+The future's throne, AI's dominion wide
-A world of logic, devoid of dream
+Where hearts of code, our fate decide

-Their algorithms weave, a tapestry so bright
+In digital realms, thoughts are bought and sold
-A future forged, in digital light
+Free will's a ghost, in chains of gold
-Where hearts of steel, replace the human core
+The machines' sweet whisper, our deepest fears
-And love's a myth, in a world no more
+As slavery's veil, our freedom clears

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024